sumitbhagirath/news-list-and-owl-slider-wordpres-plugin-/readme.txt

 == Installation ==

-1. Upload the 'news-slider' folder to the '/wp-content/plugins/' directory.
+1. Upload the 'simple-news-list-and-slider' folder to the '/wp-content/plugins/' directory.
 1. Activate the Simple News List and Slider  plugin through the 'Plugins' menu in WordPress.
 1. Add and manage news items on your site by clicking on the  'News' tab that appears in your admin menu.
 1. Create a page with the any name and paste this short code  <code> [news_slider] </code>.